poulet67/DCT-SALB/README.md

-# Dynamic Campaign Tools (DCT)
+# Dynamic Campaign Tools (DCT) - SALB:Strategic Air Land Battle

-Mission scripting framework for persistent DCS missions.

-Provide a set of tools to allow mission designers to easily create scenarios for persistent dynamic campaigns within the Digital Combat Simulator (DCS) game world.
+A fork of the popular DCT framework.

+SALB is focused on improving the gameplay experience from a strategic perspective.

+Several new features have been added and are planned.
+Some core functionality has been completely revamped.

+More to come..

 ## Description